Setup and Integration Guide

 • Documents ingested into your QDrant collection with semantic metadata

-• OpenAI API key for embeddings
+• LLM API key for embeddings (OpenAI, Azure OpenAI, or Ollama)

 • AI development tool installed